 We identify whether the anxiety is tied to depression, OCD, trauma, panic, sleep disruption, work stress, or medication history.

-Your plan may include counseling, medication management, and TMS evaluation when the clinical indication fits.
+Your plan may include counseling, medication management, skills support, or a separate depression/OCD care route when the clinical indication fits.

 We track symptoms, sleep, panic frequency, daily function, and side effects so the plan can adjust instead of drifting.

 Anxiety disorders present differently depending on the type — from the constant worry of GAD to the sudden terror of panic attacks to the paralyzing self-consciousness of social anxiety.
-TMS treatment protocols can be tailored to address your specific condition.
+The plan should match the actual pattern, not just the label.

 Your Treatment Journey